Codyvanzandt/Social-Network-Language-Toolkit/README.md

 3. You've decided to let people define their own edge definitions in the "#edge definitions" section.
 4. You've decided to let folks load in edge and node definitions from other files.
 5. You've decided to let folks define when an edge happened with "@act1, scene1" syntax
+6. You've decided to go ahead and implement node aliases.

 Here's an example...